 DO NOT wait to get legal advice.
 Getting a lawyer after a car accident might seem like a big step, but we are here form the beginning to answer any questions you might have, for free.
 You should not have to pay for legal advice and we offer free consultations with Mike Hancock, who has been a successful personal injury attorney for over 30 years.
 We have settled millions of dollars worth of cases, but we only get paid if we win your case.

 By not doing these things after a car crash you are protecting your rights.
 At Hancock Injury Attorneys, we will be able to negotiate with the insurance company and make sure you are getting the compensation you truly deserve.

 Auto accident lawyer Mike Hancock has obtained verdicts and settlements of more than $1 million in motor vehicle accidents, but we welcome any case, big or small.
-Our phones are answered 24 hours a day, seven days a week.
+Check out our case results.
+Our phones are answered 24 hours a day, seven days a week at 813-915-1110.
 Contact us today to learn more.